 The Kalkan Regency Hotel is an adults only hotel for the majority of the year but turns into a Family Friendly hotel in the school holidays.
 Check Simpson Travel’s website for details of the actual dates.

-Our time at The Kalkan Regency Hotel reminded me of the weeks we had at Mousses in Lefkas (two years in a row) with good food, great company, and beautiful restaurants close by.
-While at Mousses it was the incredible British nannies that entertained the children for 3 hours every day allowing us some precious ‘me time’ at The Kalkan Regency Hotel it was all the other children (20 or so aged between 4 and 10) that provided the entertainment.
+Our time at The Kalkan Regency Hotel reminded me of the amazing weeks we have had at other Simpson Hotels including Mousses in Lefkas (two years in a row) GK Beach, Crete (three times now) and Bella Mare, Corfu with good food, great company, and beautiful restaurants close by.
+While at Mousses it was the incredible British nannies that entertained the children for 3 hours every day allowing us some precious ‘me time’ at The Kalkan Regency Hotel it was all the other children that provided the entertainment.
 The children absolutely loved it and as we all know happy children means happy parents.
 It defined family friendly hotel in Kalkan for me.

 You can see our video of The Kalkan Regency at the bottom of this post!